 Where we store your personal data

 The data that we collect from you may be transferred to, and stored at, a destination outside the European Economic Area ("EEA").
 It may also be processed by staff operating outside the EEA who work for us or for one of our suppliers.
-In order to safeguard your information we will make any such transfers in strict compliance with data protection legislation with all appropriate contractual arrangements (Privacy Shield, Binding Corporate Rules, or Model Contracts) will be in place.
+Where we transfer, store or otherwise process personal data outside the EEA we will ensure appropriate safeguards, contractual or otherwise, are in place and are in compliance with applicable data protection law.
 By submitting your personal data for such purposes, you agree to this transfer, storing or processing.
 Concern will take all reasonable steps necessary to ensure that your personal data is processed securely and in accordance with this Privacy Statement.

 All information you provide to us is stored on secure servers.
 Any payment transactions will be encrypted using SSL technology.
 Where we have given you (or where you have chosen) a password which enables you to access certain parts of our site, you are responsible for keeping this password confidential.
 We ask you not to share your password with anyone.